 Things to consider: Trail Description

-This hike is not easy by any means, and should be attempted by those in good to excellent physical shape.
-You should consider that you will be carrying a backpack weighing between 20-30lbs on your hike into or out of the canyon.
+Bright Angel Trail hiking is not easy by any means, and should be attempted by those in good to excellent physical shape.
+You should consider that during this hike down grand canyon you will be carrying a backpack weighing between 20-30lbs on your hike into or out of the canyon.
 While the duffel service is highly recommended it is only an option with select outfitter’s lower canyon trip itineraries, and ever fewer upper canyon trip itineraries.
 Average descent time from rim to river is between 4-6 hours.
 Average ascent time from river to rim is between 6-10 hours.

 Click play for an actual look at the trail from a bird’s eye view.
 You will see where the hike will begin and end, as well as the location of toilets and drinking water facilities.

 The elevation from river to rim is 4,830ft and has an average grade of 10% along its entire length.

 The upper four miles of the trail has the steepest changes in elevation mostly due to the switch backs, however does flatten out considerably as it nears Indian Gardens.
 As the trail approaches Devil’s Corkscrew it will once again steepen, and due to the lack of shading at this part of the trail, can be very taxing especially during the summer months.
 This is one of the reasons that hikes begin very early in the morning, to pass this section before temperatures peaks.

 From the Pipe Creek/River Rest-house to Bright Angel Campground, (over 1 mile distance) the trail passes over sand dunes until reaching the Bright Angel Suspension Bridge (also known as silver bridge) which crosses over the Colorado River.